Magnetization Transfer

 Outputs

-For each pool three outputs will be written, prefixed by the pool name.
+For each pool three outputs will be written, with an LTZ_ prefix followed by the pool name.
 For a single pool representing direct-saturation (DS), the following will be written:

 References